- More women are ending marriages because the relationships are no longer worth the sacrifices required of them.

 While it’s often true that couples finally start therapy only after their relationship is in tatters, this is especially true recently.
 By the time they’ve found their way to my office, the women in these couples are no longer looking for changes—after seeing no effort from their husbands to make the marriage better, they’re done trying.
 They want a divorce.
 He looks stricken while she appears resolved.
 He feels blindsided that she’s willing to blow up the relationship.
 She’s incredulous that he didn’t see this coming.
 His shock is simply more evidence of his disconnection from her.

 Women have long been less satisfied with marriage than men.
 In fact, 69 percent of divorces are initiated by women.
-For college-educated women, this number jumps to 90 percent.
 There are many reasons for this gender disparity—for example, men are more likely than women to have affairs, struggle with substance abuse, and be violent.
 In other words, they are more likely to engage in behaviors that cross the line for most women.
 But the couples I’m talking about involve nice guys who wouldn’t dream of breaking these basic marital agreements.
 Instead, these men are operating according to long-standing societal norms that encourage men to be “self-oriented” and women to be “other-oriented.”

 Men have been reared to view their value in terms of material contributions.